 The West Village is charming, which means that you don’t have to try as hard there.
 We aren’t saying you shouldn’t put in a good effort on your date, but maybe you had a long week and you’re fighting back some yawns.
 Go to Malatesta.
 Sit outside, eat some pasta, and watch people walk down Christopher Street while your date takes in the ambience and starts to mentally photoshop you into his or her holiday cards.
 The setting here is quaint and the food is simple and affordable.
 Just be aware that it’s cash-only.

 We love Blueprint for two kinds of date night moves.
-Hit it before or after dinner at Al Di La for an awesome one-two punch, or make it your main event with several small plates and the (not-optional) giant house charcuterie plate.
-Either way, Blueprint will deliver on outstanding cocktails and a small but highly pleasant back patio.
+Hit it before or after dinner at Al Di La for an awesome one-two punch, or make it your main event with several small plates and the giant house charcuterie plate.
+The cocktails are excellent and the back patio might be small - but it’s highly pleasant.

 Remember when Barbuto was supposed to close?
 That’s definitely not a thing anymore.
 But we’re also not complaining, because Barbuto is one of the absolute best places in the city to eat a bowl of pasta and/or a roast chicken outside.

-Whether you’re really into mezcal, or you enjoy a nice margarita, or you just want to sip on some straight-up tequila, you and your date are sure to find something that appeals on Leyenda’s cocktail menu devoted entirely to Latin-inspired drinks.
-Get here on the early side to take advantage of the small but great back patio.
+Whether you’re really into mezcal, or you enjoy a nice margarita, or you just want to sip on some straight-up tequila, you and your date will find something that appeals on Leyenda’s cocktail menu devoted entirely to Latin-inspired drinks.
+Get here on the early side to take advantage of the back patio.

 The modern Vietnamese food is good, and the cocktails are tasty, but the real reason Bricolage gets a spot on this list is its patio.
 Just look at that thing.
 It’s just waiting for your third date.

 Most Spanish restaurants in Chelsea: cramped, and filled with uncomfortable bar stools.
-Not the case at Salinas, which is quite large and has one of the best, most comfortable outdoor situations in the city: a dining room with a retractable roof.
-Plush couches and an all-around fun time.
+Not the case at Salinas, which is quite large and has one of the best, most comfortable outdoor situations in the city: a dining room with a retractable roof and couches you wish you had in your apartment.